xuyuanxin/notes/language/java/java base.md

   ass.
 The finalize method will be called before the garbage collector sweeps away t- he object.

---> Implicit and Explicit Parameters
- Methods operate on objects and access their instance fields.
-For example, the method

- public void raiseSalary(double byPercent)
- {
-     double raise = salary * byPercent / 100;
-     salary += raise;
- }

- sets a new value for the @salary instance field in the object on which this method - is invoked.
-Consider the call

- number007.raiseSalary(5);

- The effect is to increase the value of the number007.salaryfield by 5%.
-More specif- ically, the call executes the following instructions:

- double raise = number007.salary * 5 / 100;
- number007.salary += raise;

- The @raiseSalary method has two parameters.
-The first parameter, called the implicit parameter, is the object of type Employee that appears before the method name.
-The - second parameter, the number inside the parentheses after the method name, is an ex- plicit parameter.
-(Some people call the implicit parameter the target or receiver of the method call.)

- As you can see, the explicit parameters are explicitly listed in the method declara- tion, for example, double @byPercent.
-The implicit parameter does not appear in  the method declaration.

- In every method, the keyword @this refers to the implicit parameter.
-If you like, y- ou can write the @raiseSalary method as follows:

- public void raiseSalary(double byPercent)
- {
-     double raise = this.salary * byPercent / 100;
-     this.salary += raise;
- }

 --> accessor method
   accessor methods: they simply return the values of instance fields, they are somet-